fatjon-ajdini/Watch_Movies/README.md

 To start the development server, use the following command:

--**npm run dev**
+- **npm run dev**
   This will launch the Vite development server, and your application will be accessible at http://localhost:3000

+You will need to run the command

+- **npm run server**
-You will need to run the command -**npm run server** for the server that is in the port 5050.
+  for the server that is in the port 5050.